-Bigg Boss 11: Vikas Slams Akash & Priyank; Luv Dresses Like A Girl; Arshi Acts Like A Pregnant Lady!
+Bigg Boss 11: Vikas Slams Akash & Priyank; Luv Dresses Like A Girl; Arshi Acts Pregnant!

 Luxury Budget Task, BB Lab

 Bigg Boss announces luxury budget task, BB Lab.
 During the task, the contestants are divided into two teams.
-Every time the buzzer rings, one team will be seen forcing the opposite team members to reveal their true emotions!
+Every time the buzzer rings, one team will be seen forcing the opposite team's members to reveal their true emotions!

 BB Lab Teams